 · Temporary Medical Permit - Provide proper documentation from the AU Medical Clinic

 A notification of a parking violation will be placed on the vehicle if it is not registered with Auburn University Parking Services.
 If the vehicle is registered to a faculty, staff or student; an email will be sent the next business day to the person notifying them that they have received a ticket.
-All parking fines associated with a student of Auburn University or Auburn University-Montgomery will be transferred to their student eBill account after 10 days unless the ticket has been paid in the Parking Services Office or has been appealed.
+All parking fines associated with a student of Auburn University or Auburn University-Montgomery will be transferred to their student e-Bill account after 10 days unless the ticket has been paid in the Parking Services Office, the student notifies Parking Services to move the ticket to their e-bill account or the ticket has been appealed.
 Failure to pay the ticket may result in the student being unable to register for classes, graduate, or obtain transcripts.
 If the student withdraws from school, any outstanding parking ticket fines will be collected from any refunds of any nature due to the student.
 Late charges may be charged by the Bursar's Office on late payment of tickets.
-All parking fines associated with a faculty or staff will be sent to Payroll for payroll deduction after 10 days unless the ticket has been paid in the Parking Services Office or has been appealed.
+All parking fines associated with a faculty or staff will be sent to Payroll for payroll deduction after 10 days unless the ticket has been paid in the Parking Services Office the Parking Services Office has been notified to transfer the ticket for payroll deduction or the ticket has been appealed.

 APPEALING OF A TICKET